Differences between grants for college and scholarships

-Free money is key when it comes to paying for college.
-That's where grants and scholarships fit in.
-Neither one has to be paid back.
-The biggest difference is that grants for college are typically need-based, while scholarships may be need-based or merit-based, which means they’re given out based on some kind of ability, hobby, ethnicity, religion, etc.
+The biggest difference between college grants and scholarships is that grants for college are typically need-based.
+Scholarships may be need-based or merit-based, which means they’re given out based on some kind of ability, hobby, ethnicity, religion, etc.